- Committee on Foreign Investment in the U.S.

 A Miscellaneous Tariff Bill (MTB) is a law that temporarily reduces or suspends the import tariffs paid on particular products imported into the United States.
 Typically, companies importing the products request the duty reductions or suspensions by submitting a petition for each concerned product.

-The American Manufacturing Competitiveness Act of 2016, signed into law by President Obama on May 20, 2016, created an entirely new process for determining which products will be included in a MTB.
+The American Manufacturing Competitiveness Act of 2016, which became law on May 20, 2016, created an entirely new process for determining which products will be included in an MTB.

 Previously, Congress had played the predominant role in the MTB process.
-Under the new process, the task of collecting petitions requesting reduced or suspended tariffs on particular products; receiving public comments on those petitions; and making a final determination on whether to include a requested product in a MTB falls to the U.S. International Trade Commission (USITC).
+Under the new process, the task of collecting petitions requesting reduced or suspended tariffs on particular products; receiving public comments on those petitions; and making a final determination on whether to include a requested product in an MTB falls to the U.S. International Trade Commission (USITC).
 The USITC obtains input from other Federal agencies, including the Department of Commerce, in making its determination for each petition.

 The USITC has a designated page for the MTB process (https://mtbps.usitc.gov/external/) that includes both detailed and overview information on the MTB process and instructions on how to submit petitions and public comments.
 The website also contains access to the MTB portal through which users can submit and view product petitions.